ado1928/pix2msch/README.md

 The usage should be pretty self explainatory once you open gui.py

-If you're on Windows, you can go to releases, download the .zip, extract it, and run the .exe.
+If you're on Windows, you can go to releases, download and run pix2msch.exe.
 No Python installation needed.

 Note: You will need `pyperclip` and `pillow` to run pix2msch.
 You can install them by doing `pip <package>`